Keep the Inside of Your Computer Clean and It Will Be Faster, Cooler, and More Efficient

 Most fans attached to the computer case can be easily removed.
 These fans are usually the largest on the computer and are mounted in the rear.
 There may be additional fans in the front of the case that are just as easy to remove, often being held in place by a plastic retainer that simply pops out.
 They are connected to the main board via a small wire that can easily be removed by gripping the connector and pulling.
 When you remove a fan, you can clean the delicate fan blades of dust and grime buildup.
 Alternatively, you can buy a new fan if yours is too far gone or making unusual noises.
 Reinstall in the same location.

 cleaning fan blades

 With the fan removed from the case, a small cloth dipped in a mild rubbing alcohol solution works wonders to clean the blade.
 Try to gently turn the fan.
 There will be a very slight amount of resistance, which is normal.
 There should be absolutely no binding.
-Any binding fan should be replaced.
+Any binding fan or one that spins without any resistance at all should be replaced.